 - bible lesson on strength

-- bible lesson about strength
+- kids bible lesson on strength

-- object lesson on strength
+- lesson on strength for children

-- lessons on strength
+- sunday school strength